TYXBM/Rubiks-Cube-Solver/README.md

 normally solve in about 20 moves.
 The two-phase method produces very short solutions, but is not guaranteed to be mathematically optimal for every cube.

-## License

-No license has been selected yet.
-Add a license before accepting outside contributions or allowing others to reuse the project.